pawelblaszczyk5/planner-tokenami/README.md

 As mentioned before Tokenami is using unconventional approach with substring styles.
 However, substring selectors are (in)famously known for a worse performance than other, especially when compared to class selectors which are one of the most performant one.

 Hence, I wanted to measure it, how much the performance tanks from using the substring selectors.
 Moreover, I've just wanted to play a bit with Tokenami to get a grasp whether it's something for me.
-A lot of thanks to Tokenami author [jjenzz](https://twitter.com/jjenzz) that helped a lot during my journey with Tokenami and was ultra fast with fixing bugs or applying improvements!
+A lot of thanks to Tokenami author [jjenzz](https://twitter.com/jjenzz) that helped a lot during my journey with Tokenami and was ultra fast with fixing bugs or brainstorming my improvement ideas!

 In a lot of points I'm focusing on a comparison to TailwindCSS.
 That's because that's my currently preferred styling approach which I wanted to somehow "benchmark" against the new kid on the block.